eringriffin/my-first-webpage/README.md

 # _My First Web Pages_

-#### _HTML exercise for Epicodus, 03.28.2016_
+#### _HTML and CSS exercise for Epicodus, 03.28.2016_

 #### By _**Erin Griffin**_

 ## Description

-_These pages are an exercise in creating HTML content, including block and inline elements, photos, and links._
+_These pages are an exercise in creating HTML and CSS content, including block and inline elements, photos, links, and creating CSS stylesheets._